Government agencies communicate via

-Note: * CPF usage and HDB housing loan limits will depend on the extent the remaining lease can cover the youngest buyer to the age of 95.
-You can check the maximum amount of CPF savings that can be used for housing by using CPF Board's e-service and HDB loan using our payment plan calculator.
+* CPF usage and HDB housing loan limits will depend on the extent the remaining lease can cover the youngest buyer to the age of 95.
+You can check the maximum amount of CPF savings and loan that can be used for housing by using CPF Board's e-service and HDB housing loan using our payment plan calculator.

-You may arrange for a viewing at different times of the day and week to better gauge if the flat is suitable for you.
+You may arrange for viewings at different times of the day and week to better gauge if a flat is suitable for you.
 During a viewing, do consider the following:

-If you have any doubts, please feel free to clarify with the flat sellers or their appointed salesperson.
+If you have any doubts, clarify with the flat sellers or their salesperson.
 Take note of the answers and observe their reactions.

-Documents such as a printout from the flat sellers’ My HDBPage at HDB InfoWEB, property tax statement, town council statement, or title deed are examples of documents that can confirm ownership of the flat.
+Documents such as a printout from the flat sellers’ My HDBPage at HDB InfoWEB, property tax statement, town council statement, or title deed are examples of documents that can confirm the owners of a flat.

 Be mindful of your budget.
 Set a realistic asking price, and the upper limit, based on your budget and your perceived value of the flat.

-You are in a better position to negotiate when:
+You are in a better position to negotiate when you have:

 Do not rush into your flat purchase.
 Give yourself time to look around and assess your choices.

-When you see a flat that fits your needs, take your time to inspect it.
-Remember the caveat emptor principle - you buy what you see.
+When you see a flat that suits your needs and budget, take your time to inspect the flat and its condition before deciding on the purchase.

 Engaging a salesperson is a private matter between you and the salesperson.
 If you have any issues relating to estate agents or their salespersons, please seek clarification from CEA.